How can I learn more/talk to someone about becoming a foster parent?

 - During business hours, you can call the main area office number and ask to speak with either the child’s ongoing social worker/supervisor or FR social worker/supervisor.

 - If the office is closed, you can call the Kids Net Helpline at (800) 486-3730.
 The Helpline, staffed by DCF supervisors, can mediate, problem solve and stabilize various situations with you as the foster parent.
 If the situation becomes more serious, the helpline supervisor will contact DCF’s 24- hour child-at-risk hotline to provide more extensive assistance to the foster parent.

 The DCF Ombudsman is available Monday thru Friday from 9 a.m. to 5 p.m. to respond to any concerns regarding agency programs, policies and services.
-The staff provides information regarding the appropriate steps you can take to address a problem you may be experiencing with DCF or direct you to additional sources of help or information.
-The Ombudsman line is 617-748-2444.
+The staff provides information regarding the appropriate steps you can take to address a problem you may be experiencing with DCF or direct you to additional sources of help or information .
+Ask a question here or call the DCF Ombudsman at 617-748-2444.